 All I really remember was standing in the wings waiting for Emma's entrance music and feeling as if my life was spinning out of control, like an automobile accident in the old black and white movies.

 The six months I spent in London’s West End, where I was featured in the Hal Prince/Livent Tony Award winning production of Showboat, was memorable.
 Working with award-winning Choreographer, Susan Stroman, again was a joy.
 The Prince Edward Theatre stairs backstage were not, as the stage was below street level and my dressing room was four stories up!
-Ah, the glamour of showbiz.
+Ah, life upon the wicked stage.

 Tom Kneebone of Smile Theatre Company changed my life.
 Without having met me, he was convinced that I was perfect to portray The Grand Duchess Olga Alexandrova in a one-woman show, “Lilacs in the Snow”.
 This new musical celebrated the remarkable life of her Imperial Highness Grand Duchess Olga of Russia, Daughter of Tsar Alexander III, sister of Tsar Nicholas II and Aunt to the Grand Duchess Anastasia.

 With the loss of my parents, I joined the elite club that you really don’t want to belong to.
-My voice fell silent and my natural gift of healing took center stage www.masterhealer.ca.
-And, although I promised my darling mother I would always sing, it took awhile to find it within my heart.
+My voice fell silent and my natural gift of healing took center stage www.masterhealer.ca

 On the set of “Hairspray, the Movie”, under the direction of Adam Shankman, John Travolta and I spent the wee small hours of the morning at Mr. Pinky’s Hefty Hideaway.
 I was acting LARGE.
 My hair was the bomb and my pink and white smock makes me look like I weighed in over 300 pounds.